ThatsNotMySourceCode/Random/README.md

 - `RevealAndCommit`: For miners to commit/reveal entropy.
 Requires deposit.
 - `BuyEntropy`: For anyone to purchase random bytes with on-chain proof of freshness/security.
 Requires on-chain price (use `QueryPrice` before sending).
 - `QueryPrice`: Public function returning the exact fee for any BuyEntropy request.
-- `ClaimMinerEarnings`: For miners (usually called by smart contract at epoch end).
 - `GetContractInfo`, `GetUserCommitments`: Read-only status/info functions for UIs/wallets/bots.

 ---